 While paper checks may still be used by some customers and businesses, the fact is that this form of payment will likely become obsolete some time in the near future.
 Many people already pay all of their bills online, eschewing the old methods of writing a paper check and sending it via snail mail.
 Paper checks also have a longer hold and processing time, creating a hold-up and stopping your money from getting to you sooner.

 An eCheck payment streamlines this process, allowing for payment to be submitted online and cleared much faster than a paper check.
 Plus, eChecks don’t have to be physically deposited at a bank location, saving you time and the added headache of traveling to the bank on a frequent basis.
-They’re a great option, especially if you use one of the cloud-based, best banks for eCommerce.
+They’re a great option, especially if you use one of the cloud-based, best banks for eCommerce business.

 eCheck vs ACH